PierreSenellart/provsql/CONTRIBUTING.md

      Playwright smoke under `studio/tests/e2e/` that exercises
      the changed behaviour.
-3. Ensure the relevant local test target passes: `make test` for extension changes, `make studio-test` for Studio changes (or both if the change crosses the boundary).
+3. Ensure the relevant local test target passes: `make test` for extension changes, `make test-studio` for Studio changes (or both if the change crosses the boundary).
 4. If your change touches the documentation, run `make docs` and confirm the coherence checker (`check-doc-links.py`) reports